-Property and equipment, which consisted of laboratory equipment, computer equipment, software, office furniture and fixtures, and leasehold improvements, were not material as of December 31, 2022 and 2021, respectively.
+Property and equipment, which consisted of laboratory equipment, computer equipment, software, office furniture and fixtures, and leasehold improvements, were not material as of December 31, 2023 and 2022, respectively.

 Property and equipment are stated at cost less accumulated depreciation.
-Property and equipment are depreciated using the straight-line method as follows:
+Property and equipment are depreciated using the straight-line method over the estimated useful lives of the respective assets as follows:

-Leasehold improvements Shorter of remaining lease terms or useful life Laboratory equipment, furniture and fixtures 5 - 7 years Software and computer equipment 3 years
+Leasehold improvements Shorter of remaining lease terms or useful life Laboratory equipment, furniture and fixtures 5-7 years Software and computer equipment 3 years